hyperledgendary/fabric-protos-bindings/fabric-protos-go/README.md

-# Hyperledger Fabric gRPC and Protocol Buffer Bindings for go
+# Hyperledger Fabric gRPC and Protocol Buffer Bindings for Go

-This repository contains the Hyperledger Fabric [grpc] service and [protocol buffer][protobuf] bindings for [go].
+This repository contains the Hyperledger Fabric gRPC service and protobuf bindings for Go.